minvws/nl-covid19-coronacheck-provider-docs/docs/migration-guide.md

 }
 ```

 `isSpecimen`: A boolean indicating if the response is a specimen (fake).
 This is used for software test purposes in a production environment.
-E.g. on non-production environments this should always be set to true.
 With real data this should always be false.